-If I am not found learning about, or sometimes debating, the significant changes that have accompanied the environmental and healthcare fields, you can probably find me spending time with my family (my mother and father, my two younger brothers, my fiancé and her family, and our beloved Boxer-Labrador Retriever); fervently following Duke and Carolina athletics, especially basketball; working out; and spending time outdoors, usually by hiking, kayaking, paddleboarding, or swimming.
+If I am not found learning about, or sometimes debating, the significant changes that have accompanied the environmental and healthcare fields, you can probably find me spending time with my family (my mother and father, my two younger brothers, and our beloved Boxer-Labrador Retriever); fervently following Duke and Carolina athletics, especially basketball; working out; and spending time outdoors, usually by hiking, kayaking, paddleboarding, or swimming.

 I look forward to getting to know you, just as you have gotten to know me, and look forward to furthering our professional relationship.